What does "taking it easy" mean after birth

 Only drawing in a 1/2 cm is plenty, you do not need to "suck it right in" to achieve this movement.
 To feel if you are doing this correctly- place your index fingers on the front of your hip bones, move in an inch and down an inch so you are off of the bon (be sure to avoid acute cesarean scars), you should feel a subtle tightening of these muscles under your fingertips as you gentle draw in.
 Hold this contraction for a breathe in + out and then relax.
 If you notice you have moved out of your neutral position (maybe your lower back is flat into the floor) reset and try to maintain a neutral space under your lower back the next time you do it.
 Perform 1-2 minutes of this exercise.

 Exercise no 3.
-Pelvic floor activation (deep abdominals)
+Pelvic floor activation

 We recommend starting this exercise laying on your back, knees bent, feet on floor.
 Aim to keep your pelvis neutral (in reference to the previous exercise- neutral refers to a position that is directly between the tilt toward you and the tilt away from you).
 Try to perform this whole exercise in 'neutral'.
 Now imagine where your pelvic floor lies (like a hammock between your legs).
 Click here if you need a visual.
 You want to lift your pelvic floor up gently between your legs.
 Some describe it as feeling like you are trying to stop a stream of urine, others describe it like you are trying to stop yourself passing wind.
-Both cues are helpful. keeping in mind your pelvic floor surrounds both your "front passage" and your back passage" so ideally you would feel both the front and back lift.
+Both cues are helpful, ideally both at the same time.
+Keeping in mind your pelvic floor surrounds both your "front passage" and your back passage" so ideally you would feel both the front and back lift.
 Often those cues together can be effective.
 Its important you don't squeeze your buttocks/glutes or your thighs, this may suggest you are trying too hard.
 It’s a subtle feeling but should be a notable lift internally.

 For further clarification on these exercises, to get progressions (ways to make them harder) or to book a 1:1 Physiotherapy or Pilates appointment then please email physio@thepilatesdepot.com.au